data-8/fa24/reference.md

 ---

 ## Table Functions and Methods
 In the examples in the left column, `np` refers to the NumPy module, as usual.
 Everything else is a function, a method, an example of an argument to a function or method, or an example of an object we might call the method on.
-For example, `tbl` refers to a table, `array` refers to an array, and `num` refers to a number. `array.item(0)` is an example call for the method item, and in that example, `array` is the name previously given to some array.
+For example, `tbl` refers to a table, `array` refers to an array, `str` refers to a string, and `num` refers to a number. `array.item(0)` is an example call for the method item, and in that example, `array` is the name previously given to some array.

 | **Name** | **Description** | **Input** | **Output** |
 | `Table()` | Create an empty table, usually to extend with data ([Ch 6](https://inferentialthinking.com/chapters/06/Tables.html)) | None | An empty **Table** |